LaravelDaily/laravel-tips/Routing.md

 ```

 ### Custom route bindings

-Did you know you can define custom route bindings in Laravel?<br>
+Did you know you can define custom route bindings in Laravel?

 In this example, I need to resolve a portfolio by slug.
-But the slug is not unique, because multiple users can have a portfolio named 'Foo'<br>
+But the slug is not unique, because multiple users can have a portfolio named 'Foo'

 So I define how Laravel should resolve them from a route parameter

 ```php
 class RouteServiceProvider extends ServiceProvider
 {
     public const HOME = '/dashboard';

     public function boot()
     {
         Route::bind('portfolio', function (string $slug) {